Panrainwalker/Airplane_signal_inversion/README.md

-# Airplane Signal Modeling and Inversion
+# Decoding Complex Flight Kinematics
 ## Overview

 Airplanes create sound and ground vibrations that change in frequency as they move—much like the changing pitch of a passing siren.
 By analyzing these Doppler patterns recorded by **microphones or seismometers**, or even extracted from **video data**, we can infer not only an aircraft’s **speed and direction**, but also its **acceleration** and **turning motion**.

 This work develops a comprehensive method to extract such detailed flight behavior and validates it using both **field data** and **historical footage**, including the **September 11, 2001 aircraft impact** on the World Trade Center.
 The results demonstrate how existing **seismic and acoustic data** can be leveraged to monitor and interpret aircraft activity.